hhatto/autopep8/README.rst

                             verbose messages
-      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -r, --recursive       run recursively; must be used with --in-place or --diff
+      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -r, --recursive       run recursively over directories; must be used with --in-place or --diff
       -j n, --jobs=n        number of parallel jobs; match CPU count if value is less than 1
       -p n, --pep8-passes=n